top of page

 Exploring Identity Beyond Labels: Who Are You Really?

 If someone asked you the question, "Who are you?", how would you reply?
 Consider your answer carefully—does it genuinely reflect who you believe you are deep down?
 Were you meant to be more than just a parent, defined by your job, or your interests?
 When all these labels are removed, what remains?
 Who are you truly?
 Today's artistic reflection explores the concept of identity and encourages viewers to examine the reflections of their own hearts.
-"You are the fish, not the tai

 Tea Deak